Rebecca1061/Data-Analysis-Project-7/README.md

 >January was the month with maximum sales of 116291.8680$ revenue.

->Highest revengue generating product line-"Food and beverages"	56144.8440$
+>Highest revenue generating product line-"Food and beverages"	56144.8440$

 >Product line highest tax(VAT)-"Home and lifestyle"	16.0303312500000000$.